 An inquisitive child, Danny was always destined for a future which piqued his innate curiosity.

-When he was growing up, Danny was enchanted with a sense of wonder and curiosity about the world around him.
+When he was a boy, Danny was enchanted with a sense of wonder and curiosity about the world around him.
 When gifted toys by his parents, rather than playing with them he was compelled to take them apart and find out how they were put together.

 Even with his vivid imagination, he couldn’t have imagined the excitement he’d feel every day working on commissioning and infrastructure projects, and unpicking the building blocks of untapped potential with influential clients such as Credit Suisse, Deutsche Bank and Wells Fargo.

 True joy for Danny comes from the journey – partnering with clients and consultants to deliver solutions that match bold ambitions, and physical environments that are as intelligent as the people that occupy them.
 Part of the puzzle involves finding solutions to life’s big challenges, like creating sustainable spaces that leave a lasting legacy.